This is Thailand’s dreamiest national park and nobody seems to know about it…

 WHAT HAPPENS NEXT?
 Well, thankfully we had a particularly hot and clear day and as soon as you got on these boats, you’re instantly cooled down.
 So I sat there observing the vast landscapes just wondering how a place on earth like this exists, and how I have NEVER heard of it before.

 So why Khao Sok?
 Well, just imagine huge limestone mountains shooting up into the air with the tallest peak 960 metres in height.
-There are deep valleys, caves, wild animals, and the most breathtaking lake I had ever seen throughout South East Asia.
+There are deep valleys, caves, wild animals, and the most breathtaking lake I had ever seen throughout South East Asia, which is why a trip to Thailand should definitely include this.
 One fascinating thing I learned about this lake is that it’s man-made.
 Cheow Lan lake is right in the heart of the National Park.
 We swam here, went kayaking, and then continued our journey to the floating river huts…

 Seriously though – photo opportunities for days!